Complexlity/multimedia-app/src/writeup.md

 2. To make the search and the filter work together, we have to refactor a few more things

-- Change the `searchByName` function to return a boolean rather than do the work of search and filtering the whole array
+- Change the `searchByName` function to return a boolean rather than do the work of searching and filtering the whole array

 ```jsx
 function searchByName(item, debouncedSearch) {